Nolan Cromwell: NFL

-Cromwell was drafted by the Los Angeles Rams as a defensive back in the second round, with the 32nd pick, in 1977 and played his entire 11-year career in Los Angeles.
+Cromwell was drafted by the Los Angeles Rams as a defensive back in the second round, with the 31st overall pick, in 1977 and played his entire 11-year career in Los Angeles.
 He was the Rams' nickelback in 1977 and 1978 and a standout on special teams; running a fake field goal as a holder was Cromwell's specialty.
 In 1979, he won the starting free safety position and was named second-team All-NFC.

 He was named the 1980 NFC Defensive Player of the Year by UPI and by the Kansas Committee of 101, and was named by Football Digest as the NFL Defensive Back of the Year in four consecutive years: 1980 through 1983.
 He was also selected to play in four consecutive Pro Bowls, from 1980 to 1983.
 Cromwell was part of the Rams defenses that performed well in the late 1970s as well as the Top 10 defenses of 1985 and 1986 when Rams qualified for the playoffs five of his last six seasons.

 At the time of his retirement, he was the Rams' all-time leader in interception return yardage with 671 yards on 37 interceptions.
 After retirement, he was named to the NFL 1980s All-Decade Team and the Orange County Sports Hall of Fame.
 The Professional Football Researchers Association named Cromwell to the PRFA Hall of Very Good Class of 2014.

 Along with his various accomplishments on the field, Cromwell also starred and "danced" in the 1986 Rams promotional video Let's Ram It, rapping "I like to ram it, as you can see, nobody likes ramming it more than me," after introducing himself as "Hollywood handsome, Dodge City tough."